seanjensengrey/experimental/erlang/wilderness/03/readme.rst

     33 get_time() ->
     34   {current_time, unknown}.

 So, this implementation doesn't actually return a time, but at least the method is defined, and the message format is clear.
-This test should pass, based on the current test
+This test should pass.

 ::